What is a Non-specialist Support Worker?

 How to apply?

-To apply to become a Non-specialist Support Worker please complete our Non-Specialist Support Worker Application Form (NB: all students who apply must be eligible to work in the UK) and return the completed questionnaire via email to email@example.com.
+To apply to become a Non-specialist Support Worker please complete our Non-Specialist Support Worker Application Form [DOC 52KB] (NB: all students who apply must be eligible to work in the UK) and return the completed questionnaire via email to email@example.com.

 Once you’ve submitted the questionnaire, you will receive an email informing you that your details will be stored on our database until appropriate vacancies become available.
 Should suitable work arise, you will be invited to interview, and, if successful, you will then be asked to complete our online training programme.